No-Backspace-Crew/Speedrun/cookbook/CLI.md

 --output text
 ```

 If you wanted to do this with a template instead of writing out the whole command you might do it like this.
-Look at the `#srConfig` below for the definition of `CLIDDBQuery`
+Look at the `#srConfig` below for the definition of `CLIDDBQuery`.
+Note this doesn't do any filtering of the output like the first example and will display the whole item.

 ```
 #CLIDDBQuery {tableName:'nickleback-lyrics', primaryKey:'word'}